 Fifty years ago, the United Nations set a target for the world’s wealthiest nations to spend 0.7% of their national budgets on official development assistance.
 The UK is the only member of the G7 to meet this target.
 As our Better Aid Scorecards showed, the UK sets the standard in international aid.

 Every person in the UK can be proud that we are one of very few countries in the world helping to achieve a world free from extreme poverty.
 We’re showing global leadership in the fight to end extreme poverty.
 Bill Gates said the UK’s commitment was “visible proof of the UK’s goodwill and humanity” and “sets an example for other wealthy Western countries.”
-An independent DFID is crucial to continue this golden standard.

 4. DFID is uplifting other nations